.DAT File Extension

 .DAT File Association 6

-A common registry hive file is NTUSER.DAT, which stores the user-level registry information.
-It is located in the C:\Users\[user]\ directory.
-Another common DAT file is SCHEMA.DAT, which is a registry backup and restore file that is located in the C:\Windows\System32\SMI\Store\Machine\ directory.
+A common registry hive file is NTUSER.DAT, which stores user-level registry information.
+It is located in the following directory:

 File Type 7Exchange E-mail Attachment

 .DAT File Association 7

 Winmail.dat files contain formatting information for Rich Text (RTF) messages sent from Microsoft Exchange Server; they are added to the end of e-mails when a recipient's e-mail client does not support RTF messages; the Winmail.dat file is not useful to users that do not use Outlook or Exchange Server to retrieve their mail.

 Read more about Winmail.dat files, including how to open them and how to prevent them from being sent.

 Winmail.dat - A file attached to the end of email messages when an email program cannot read the rich text formatting data from the source email.
 This file originates from a Microsoft Exchange Server.